-

 This link will take you to the www.medicines.ie which is a non-Roche website.

-TECENTRIQ is used to treat certain types of cancers that affect the lungs called non-small cell lung cancer (NSCLC) and extensive stage small cell lung cancer (ES-SCLC).
-It is also used to treat a cancer that affects the bladder and the urinary system, called urothelial carcinoma (UC), and a specific type of breast cancer called triple negative breast cancer (TNBC).
+Tecentriq is used to treat certain types of cancers that affect the lungs called non-small cell lung cancer (NSCLC) and extensive stage small cell lung cancer (ES-SCLC).
+It is also used to treat a cancer that affects the bladder and the urinary system, called urothelial carcinoma (UC), along with specific type of breast cancer called triple negative breast cancer (TNBC) and hepatocellular carcinoma (HCC), which is a type cancer that affects the liver.

 This link will take you to the www.medicines.ie which is a non-Roche website.